connor/connor.github.io/_posts/2020-06-05-building-npr-mac-app-part1.md

 To see when Part 2 is ready, follow me on [Twitter](https://www.twitter.com/connor) or subscribe to this blog's [RSS](/feed.xml) feed.

-Please consider [donating](https://www.npr.org/donations/support) to NPR.
+In the meantime, I hope you consider [donating](https://www.npr.org/donations/support) to NPR.